ANURADHAJHA99/inventory-booking-system/readme.md

 - Business operations happen atomically
 - Separation of concerns between API controllers and data access
 - Reusability of business logic across different entry points

+### Constants for Business Rules
+Business rules like the maximum number of bookings per member are defined as constants in a dedicated file:
+- Makes business rules explicit and centralized
+- Avoids embedding rules in environment variables
+- Provides clear documentation of business constraints

 ## 📋 Project Requirements